StevenM2002/CommunicationPlatform/assumptions.md

 - All users will be a member of a public channel when it is created.
 - When there are no channels matching, channels_listall_v1 and channels_list_v1 will return an empty list of in a dictionary of form {"channels": []}
 - Messages in a channel are given an increasing id starting from 0 as more messages are sent.
+- When there are no messages in a channel an InputError is raised